Sina-sayadi/Cisco-Config-Backup-Tool/README.md

-# Cisco-Config-Backup-Tool
+# Cisco Running Config Backup Tool

+A Python tool to backup running configurations from multiple Cisco devices simultaneously using **Netmiko** and threading.

+## Features
-Multi-threaded Cisco device backup tool using Netmiko.
-Reads device list from Excel and saves running configurations to individual files.
+- Reads device information from Excel file
+- Multi-threaded connections for fast backup
+- Saves each device's configuration in a separate file
+- Basic error handling

+## Requirements
+- Python 3.8 or higher
+- `cisco_config_backup_source.xlsx` file in the project root